 Oats are extremely nutritional, as we all know, but they can actually be hard for our bodies to digest.
-Oats contain phytic acid, which can inhibit our body’s absorption of minerals from the oats, like zinc and iron (which are two BIG ones you especially want if you’re a pregnant or breastfeeding mama!).
-Soaking the oats breaks the phytic acid (and starches) down, so it is actually an important step that I don’t skip anymore.
+Oats contain phytic acid, which can inhibit our body’s absorption of minerals from the oats, like zinc and iron (which are two BIG ones you want, especially if you’re a pregnant or breastfeeding mama!).
+Soaking the oats breaks down the phytic acid (and starches).
+Soaking the oats for this process is actually an important step that I don’t skip anymore.

 That whole once you know better, do better thing.

 Side note, there’s research that shows diets high in phytic acid can also cause deterioration of your teeth.
-No thanks.
-I like my teeth healthy and in my face where I can use them.
+You can research more by reading Cure Tooth Decay

 Oats should soak for 8-24 hours before using.
 To make this really easy, I put my oats in my kitchen mixer in the morning and make the gluten free breakfast cookies at night for the next day.
 So easy.
 It really is.